-David Fuller focuses his practice on matters involving employee fringe benefits, independent contractor/employee classification, payroll taxes, information reporting, corporate aircraft, supplemental unemployment compensation benefits (SUB pay), and the contingent workforce (outsourcing, PEOs, and employee leasing).
+David Fuller focuses his practice on matters involving employee fringe benefits, independent contractor/employee classification, payroll taxes, information reporting, corporate aircraft, supplemental unemployment compensation benefits (SUB Pay), Section 139 qualified disaster relief payments and the contingent workforce (outsourcing, PEOs, and employee leasing).
 His unique practice includes tax litigation on a wide range of significant FICA and tax refund matters.
+In the area of SUB Pay plans, David was either the IRS drafting attorney, reviewing manager or the private sector submitter on more than three-fourths of all of the SUB Pay rulings issued by the IRS National Office during the past three decades.

-Prior to re-joining McDermott, David advised various Fortune 500 clients on tax planning and controversy matters involving employment taxes, fringe benefits and contingent workforce issues.
+David advises mid-sized, large and Fortune 500 clients on tax planning and controversy matters involving employment taxes, fringe benefits and contingent workforce issues.
 He has helped business and government entities address matters relating to payroll taxes, with special focus on worker classification, Social Security taxes, federal income tax withholding, Section 530 relief and Section 3121(v)(2) compliance.

 David frequently speaks and publishes on fringe benefits, payroll tax and worker classification issues.
-He is the past co-contributing editor for Thompson Information Services’ Employer’s Guide to Fringe Benefit Rules and Complying with IRS Employee Benefit Rules.
+Including as a frequent contributor to Bloomberg Law.
+He is the past contributing editor for the Employer’s Guide to Fringe Benefit Rules and Complying with IRS Employee Benefit Rules.

 Handled audits and appeals involving payroll tax and corporate deduction issues for companies in the health care, airline and technology industries where the proposed taxes and penalties, in the aggregate, totaled more than $350 million*